JoshWComeau

 Whether you realize it or not, you're constantly making design decisions and relying on your intuition.
 Mockups never specify what should happen in 100% of cases, and in the process of implementing them, we'll find dozens or hundreds of little things not explicitly specified in the mockup.

 I've been honing my design intuition for years, and I believe I have a pretty good instinct for most things now.
 It's been a fantastic investment.
 I can use my judgment for most things that come along.
 I still reach out with questions, but my questions tend to be higher-level now, more around structure and flow rather than pixel positions.
+Although let's be real—I still get this stuff wrong sometimes too

 In order to start developing your design instinct, I have a couple tips: